dbursztynowski/5g-taskforce/open5gs/README.md

 root@ueransim-gnb-ues-5bdfb48dc9-m24rp:/usr/local/bin# chmod g+x nr-binder
 ```

-* use nr-binder with a given application
-  - using iperf in client mode
+* using iperf in client mode
-    - below, we use a public iperf server (it may happen to be busy on a given port, then try another port or server)
+  below, we use a public iperf server (it may happen to be busy on a given port, then try another port or server)
   the list of public iperf servers: https://iperf.fr/iperf-servers.php
   you can install ipefr server in your cluster, and even set link metrics as delay or bandwidth using the tc utility
   example docker image with iperf: https://hub.docker.com/r/networkstatic/iperf3
 ```
 # unsuccessful run (server busy)
 root@ueransim-gnb-ues-5bdfb48dc9-m24rp:/usr/local/bin# ./nr-binder 10.45.0.5 iperf3 -c speedtest.serverius.net -i 1 -t 20 -p 5002